 - What causes bad system config info?

-The BAD_SYSTEM_CONFIG_INFO error can be caused by both hardware ans software issues including, but not limited to: HDD corruption, damaged ports and wires, as well as software incompatibility, corrupted registry or incorrect BCD file.
+The BAD_SYSTEM_CONFIG_INFO error can be caused by both hardware and software issues like HDD corruption, software incompatibility, or corrupted registry.

 - How do I fix bad configuration in Windows 10?